plone/volto/docs/source/blocks/settings.md

 # Blocks settings

-You should make Volto aware of your custom blocks.
-Since Volto have its own set of default blocks, you should extend them by adding your custom ones in your project configuration object.
+Volto has a set of default blocks.
+You can extend them by adding your custom ones in your project configuration object.

 ## Configuring a new block

-So we add these lines to the `src/config.js`:
+To extend the default set of blocks, you add the following lines to the `src/config.js`:

 ```js
 import MainSliderViewBlock from '@package/components/Blocks/MainSlider/View';